 Cofounder and CTO | Professor, TimescaleDB | Princeton University

 Michael J. Freedman is the cofounder and CTO of TimescaleDB and a full professor of computer science at Princeton University.
 His work broadly focuses on distributed and storage systems, networking, and security, and his publications have more than 12,000 citations.
-He developed CoralCDN (a decentralized content distribution network serving millions of daily users) and helped design Ethane (which formed the basis for OpenFlow/software-defined networking).
-Previously, he cofounded Illuminics Systems (acquired by Quova, now part of Neustar) and serves as a technical advisor to Blockstack.
+He developed CoralCDN (a decentralized content distribution network serving millions of daily users) and helped design Ethane (which formed the basis for OpenFlow and software-defined networking).
+Previously, he cofounded Illuminics Systems (acquired by Quova, now part of Neustar) and served as a technical advisor to Blockstack.
 Michael’s honors include a Presidential Early Career Award for Scientists and Engineers (given by President Obama), the SIGCOMM Test of Time Award, a Sloan Fellowship, an NSF CAREER award, the Office of Naval Research Young Investigator award, and support from the DARPA Computer Science Study Group.
-He did his PhD at NYU and Stanford and his undergraduate and master’s degrees at MIT.
+He earned his PhD at NYU and Stanford and his undergraduate and master’s degrees at MIT.

 For conference registration information and customer service

 For more information on community discounts and trade opportunities with O’Reilly conferences

 For information on exhibiting or sponsoring a conference